nasa/harmony-SMAP-L2-gridding-service/smap_l2_gridder/reference/README.md

-# Reference files for smap l2 gridder
+# Reference files for Harmony SMAP L2 gridding service

-These are copies of the gpd files describing the EASE2 grids copied directly from the [maxmaps NSIDC repository](https://github.com/nsidc/mapxmaps).
+These are copies of the gpd files describing the EASE2 grids copied directly from the [mapxmaps NSIDC repository](https://github.com/nsidc/mapxmaps).

 These files are stable and do not change regularly (over 13 years for M09 and N09).
 Rather than use a gitsubmodule, I have chosen to copy the files to